-Unless otherwise indicated, as used in this Annual Report, (a) the term "Alon Blue Square" or the "Company" means Alon Blue Square Israel Ltd., (b) the terms "we," "us" and "our," mean Alon Blue Square and its consolidated subsidiaries, (c) "Mega Retail" means our wholly-owned subsidiary, Mega Retail Ltd., (d) "Dor Alon" means Dor Alon Energy In Israel (1988) Ltd., a corporation of which we held approximately 78.43% of the outstanding ordinary shares as of March 31, 2014, and the balance of whose shares are publicly held and traded on the Tel Aviv Stock Exchange, and its subsidiaries, (e) "Bee Group" means our wholly-owned subsidiary, Bee Group Retail Ltd., and (f) "BSRE" means Blue Square Real Estate Ltd., a corporation of which we held 74.71% of the outstanding shares as of March 31, 2014, and the balance of whose shares are publicly held and traded on the Tel Aviv Stock Exchange, and its subsidiaries.
+Unless otherwise indicated, as used in this Annual Report, (a) the term "Alon Blue Square" or the "Company" means Alon Blue Square Israel Ltd., (b) the terms "we," "us" and "our," mean Alon Blue Square and its consolidated subsidiaries, (c) "Mega Retail" means our wholly-owned subsidiary, Mega Retail Ltd., (d) "Dor Alon" means Dor Alon Energy In Israel (1988) Ltd., a corporation in which we held approximately 78.43% of the outstanding ordinary shares as of March 31, 2015, and the balance of whose shares are publicly held and traded on the Tel Aviv Stock Exchange, and its subsidiaries, (e) "Bee Group" means our wholly-owned subsidiary, Bee Group Retail Ltd., (f) "BSRE" means Blue Square Real Estate Ltd., a corporation of which we held 63.71% of the outstanding shares as of March 31, 2015, and the balance of whose shares are publicly held and traded on the Tel Aviv Stock Exchange, and its subsidiaries, (g) "Naaman" means Naaman Group (NV) Ltd., a corporation in which we held approximately 77.51% of the outstanding ordinary shares as of March 31, 2015, and the balance of whose shares are publicly held and traded on the Tel Aviv Stock Exchange, and (h) "Diners Israel" means Diners Club Israel Ltd, a corporation in which we held 49% of the outstanding shares as of March 31, 2015.

 We operate in four reporting segments.
-As of December 31, 2013, we were the largest retail company in Israel based on the number of stores.
-In our Supermarkets segment, we are the second largest food retailer in the State of Israel.
-In our Fueling and Commercial Sites segment, we operate a chain of filling stations and convenience stores in different formats in Israel, and we are considered to be one of the four major gas companies in Israel.
-In our Non-Food segment, we sell "Non-Food" items in standalone retail outlets, in our supermarkets and via our wholesale channels.
-In our Real Estate segment, we own, lease and develop yield-generating commercial properties and projects.
-In addition to our reporting segments, we have activities in issuing and clearing credit cards through our affiliate, Diners Club Israel Ltd., of which we held 49% as of March 31, 2014, and we operate in the cellular market via our mobile virtual network operator (MVNO) network in Israel through our wholly-owned subsidiary, Alon Cellular Ltd.
+As of December 31, 2014, we were the largest retail company in Israel based on the number of stores.
+In our Supermarkets segment, operated mostly through Mega Retail, we are the second largest food retailer in the State of Israel.
+In our Fueling and Commercial Sites segment, operated through Dor Alon, we operate a chain of filling stations and convenience stores in different formats in Israel, and we are considered to be one of the four major gas companies in Israel.
+In our Houseware and Textile segment, operated through Bee Group, we sell "Non-Food" items in standalone retail outlets, in our supermarkets and via our wholesale channels.
+In our Real Estate segment, operated through BSRE, we own, lease and develop yield-generating commercial properties and projects.
+Activities that do not meet quantitative thresholds in order to constitute a separate segment consist of activities in issuing and aquiring credit cards transactions through our affiliate, Diners Club Israel Ltd., our activities in the cellular market via our mobile virtual network operator (MVNO) network in Israel through our wholly-owned subsidiary, Alon Cellular Ltd., activities in the baby products sector and operations of a logistic center in Beer Tuvia, which are all presented under Other Activities.